 5. Check your heel type

-The super thin stilletto heel which has become very fashionable isn't great for women with bunions as it reduces your stability when walking.
+The super thin stiletto heel which has become very fashionable isn't great for women with bunions as it reduces your stability when walking.
 A thicker heel is better as it reduces the pressure put on the toes.
 Check out Calla's block heels as an example, more comfortable than a stiletto but still super stylish.

 6. Save your sole

 Heels with a man made non-slip sole are better as this again adds extra stability as you walk.
 Plus, if you think about the typical weather in the UK, leather soles are not the best material to have on the bottom of your shoes.
 If your chosen heels do happen to have a leather sole then you can buy stick on non-slip pads.

 Soft leather heels will be the better choice with bunions.
 Leather is a natural product and allows your skin to breath, plus it will stretch and give over time where you need it most.
 For example, Calla's shoes for bunions are made from the softest leather and highest quality of materials to ensure they can conceal bunions comfortably.

 It would be worth spending a bit of time breaking in your leather heels if they feel a little snug to begin with (if they're really tight from the off though they may not be the shoes for you).
 You can do this by putting on a pair of thick socks and popping your shoes on.
 Then wear them round the house for a bit while you're cooking dinner or sweeping the floor.
 This should stretch the leather out enough for you to feel comfortable in them for your next social occasion.

 If you're not a serial heel wearer, or you've been taking some time out because you've been searching for that perfect pair which don't aggravate your bunions, then you should practice wearing them before your big day or night out.
 Improve your walking technique - ideally your heel should hit the ground before the ball of your foot.
 It's a little weird to walk like this at first but it will help reduce the full load of weight from your body down to your toes.